wizeline/wize-docs/interview-process/engineers/questions/medium/fixedLengthQueue.md

 ```

 ## Problem observations
 * Check if the candidate creates a FixedQueue class.
-Is not required, but, is a better aproach.
+Is not required, but, is a better approach.
-* Check if is possible to easily print the contents in instertion order.
+* Check if is possible to easily print the contents in insertion order.
 Some candidates store the data in the wrong order, making it harder.
 * Check if the structure can be resized.
 Is not required but reflects a better design.
-* The data type of the queue can be anythig, but, let see how generic can be made.
+* The data type of the queue can be anything, but, let see how generic can be made.

 ## Test cases
 * When the queue is empty
 * When the queue is not empty and not full,
-* When the quque is full
+* When the queue is full